mauricelanghinrichs/memocell/docs/theory.rst

 mention likelihood function? (maybe reference to API here, as log likelihood)

 mention nested sampling

+maybe say that waiting times (the hidden layer structure) is inferred on the model selection level; hence we also require quite good model probs values to be able to do accurate Bayesian-averaged inferences -> hence nested sampling

 allows Bayesian-averaged inference over the complete model space, introduce formula and sampling procedure (maybe link to API)